top of page

 OxNet Officer (Pembroke College, Oxford)

-Based at Pembroke College, Oxford, Morgan is responsible for overseeing the organisation of all OxNet programmes.
+Based at Pembroke College, Oxford, Morgan is responsible for overseeing the OxNet Access programmes & the Pembroke Scholars Outreach programme.

 Graduating from Cardiff University in 2019, she holds a BSc in Social Science, with specialisms in Education alongside Social & Public Policy.
 She is also an alumnus of the University of Oxford, having completed an MSc in Education (Higher Education) (with Distinction) in 2021, in which her specialism was Widening Participation in the UK.